1. Question: What is the difference between fraud and abuse?

 Answer: Fraud is the intentional deception or misrepresentation of facts that an individual or an organization perpetrates for the purpose of gaining an otherwise unauthorized or illegitimate benefit for himself/herself, some other person, or an organization.
 Abuse involves actions that are inconsistent with accepted, sound medical, business or fiscal practices.
 Abuse directly or indirectly results in unnecessary costs to the program through improper payments.
 The real difference between fraud and abuse is the person's intent.
 Both have the same impact: they detract valuable resources from the Medicare Trust Fund that would otherwise be used to provide care to Medicare beneficiaries.

-Answer: The role of the UPIC or ZPIC is to help address fraud, waste and abuse by performing regional Medicare and Medicaid data analysis, complaint resolution and investigative activities.
+Answer: The role of the UPIC is to help address fraud, waste and abuse by performing regional Medicare and Medicaid data analysis, complaint resolution and investigative activities.
 These and other techniques are also used to identify Medicare and Medicaid program weaknesses and vulnerabilities.

 Answer: The acceptance or offering of “Kickbacks”, the routine waiver of co-payments, falsifying certificates of medical necessity, plans of care and other records, billing for services not rendered, misrepresenting the diagnosis to justify payment, and beneficiaries sharing Medicare cards are just some of the more common schemes.